-- Determine the distance you need to advance the tube by measuring against external landmarks.
+- Determine the distance you need to advance the tube by measuring against

 - Place the distal tip of the NG tube at the end of your family member’s nose and stretch the tube from the nose to the earlobe on the same side as the nostril.
 Continue to extend the tube down toward the xiphoid process (The xiphoid process is a sharp point between the breast bones) and then go about halfway down to the belly button.